 - Concierge – bespoke underwriting.
 We design the underwriting process with you to meet the needs of your clients to save time and cost;

 - Solo – suitable for more valuable and complex individual cases requiring additional scrutiny.

 Getting the timing right

-The litigation insurance policy is purchased after a legal dispute arises.
+The ATE insurance policy is purchased after a legal dispute arises.

 The best time to send a case to us is as soon as you are reasonably able to assess the merits of the claim.
 Usually, this is after your investigation and the pre-action correspondence has been completed, and before proceedings are issued.
 However, cases can be referred to us at any stage.